Industry Waste Management Plan

 Minimising our impact

-Aligning relevant non-financial data with GRI environmental indicators revealed areas where RPC Astrapak can be more proactive in responding to stakeholder expectations and building trust.
+Aligning relevant non-financial data with GRI environmental indicators revealed areas where Berry Astrapak can be more proactive in responding to stakeholder expectations and building trust.
 This includes monitoring and engaging trends such as governance and legislation, which could impact the business industry.

-RPC Astrapak maintains active membership among these bodies in various capacities, from Board representation to providing funding in the form of the following industry levies (on polymer purchased):
+Berry Astrapak maintains active membership among these bodies in various capacities, from Board representation to providing funding in the form of the following industry levies (on polymer purchased):

 R76/ton of polystyrene resin: Polystyrene Packaging Council (“PSPC”)